SnowyMouse/invader/README.md

 not guaranteed to work with existing cache files.

 ```
-Usage: invader-resource [options] -T <type>
+Usage: invader-resource [options] -g <engine> -T <type>

 Create resource maps.

 Options:
   -c --concatenate <file>      Concatenate against the resource map at a path.
                                This cannot be used with -T loc
-  -g --game-engine <id>        Specify the game engine.
-This option is
-                               required.
-Demo and retail maps also require
+  -g --game-engine <engine>    Specify the game engine.
+Demo and retail maps
-                               either --with-index or --with-map to be
+                               also require either --with-index or --with-map
-                               specified at least once.
-Valid engines are:
+                               to be specified at least once.
+Valid engines
-                               gbx-custom, gbx-demo, gbx-retail, mcc-cea.
+                               are: gbx-custom, gbx-demo, gbx-retail, mcc-cea.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -m --maps <dir>              Use the specified maps directory.
 Default: